WolfgangErb/LD3Ditp/README.md

 Description
 -----------

-The package LD3Ditp contains a Matlab-implementation for 3D polynomial interpolation on the node points LD of degenerate 3D-Lissajous curves.
+The package LD3Ditp contains a Matlab implementation for 3D polynomial interpolation on the node points LD of degenerate 3D-Lissajous curves.

 The main test file for interpolation is main_example.m

-For plotting 3D degenerate Lissajous curves and the LD points use plot_Lissajous3D.m
+For plotting 3D degenerate Lissajous curves, the LD points as well as the index sets used in the polynomial interpolation use plot_Lissajous3D.m

 <img src="img/testfun1.jpg" width="400"> &nbsp;&nbsp;&nbsp; <img src="img/testfun2.jpg" width="400">